-Mr Rupert Tong (rupert.tong@emanuel.org.uk)
+Mr Thomas Goodherham thomas.gooderham@emanuel.org.uk

 GCSE Economics Course code: J205 Exam Board: OCR

 Economics is not just a theory-based subject; it is about real life.
 It will help you to learn about markets and the way they operate in today's society.
 You will gain skills which will be useful in a wide range of jobs, in the further study of economics and in your personal life.